Feiyu-Yao/Feiyu-Yao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-<font size=4> I am looking for PhD positions.
+<font size=4> Currently a researcher in 2012 Labs.
 My research interest mainly focus on human-centric Multimodal learning, aiming to inferring how humans move in and interact in real world.
 Application domains of interest include Augmented and Virtual Reality, Human Robot Interaction.
 I graduated from Columbia University with a master of science degree.
 My major is Mechanical Engineering and my concentration is robotics and control with an excellent GPA 4.198/4. </font>